DspreadOrg/qpos/docs/PrintService-Integrated.md

 **Parameter Description:**

-texts:Each column to print, the array size is the number of columns.
+texts: Each column to print, the array size is the number of columns.

-colsWidthArrs:The proportion of each column in a row, such as int[] {1,1}, will print each column by 1:1.
+colsWidthArrs: The proportion of each column in a row, such as int[] {1,1}, will print each column by 1:1.

-styles:Set Text Position.
+styles: Set Text Position.

 ## APIs for Print